 Research interests

-Yvonne is the Vision Mātauranga lead for the Wetlands Program, led by Manaaki Whenua, and has been involved in the program since 2014.
-In 2017, Yvonne co-edited and released the cultural wetland handbook, Te Reo o Te Repo – The Voice of the Wetland, a collaborative project between Manaaki Whenua and Waikato-Tainui.
-The handbook includes processes for facilitating renewed and vibrant connections between whānau and their repo; understanding cultural resources; and learnings from on-the-ground case studies of wetland restoration and monitoring, utilising cultural indicators.
-In 2020, Yvonne collaborated with the team at Science Learning Hub to create Tuihonoa Te Reo o Te Repoa suite of digital educational wetland resources in both te reo Māori and Pākehā.
-These resources draw extensively on Te Reo o Te Repo.
-In 2021, Yvonne co-edited the second volume of the Te Reo o Te Repo cultural wetland handbook series.
-Te Reo o Te Repo – Kei konei tonu au continues to advocate the voices of our repo through the voices of our people and provides Māori values, knowledge, and perspectives from across Aotearoa New Zealand.
+In 2016, she completed a two-year part-placement secondment in partnership with Waikato-Tainui.
+Her primary project during this time focused on supporting Waikato-Tainui tribal members to deepen their understanding of mātauranga Māori and apply this knowledge to the management of key ecosystems such as freshwater.
+In 2017, she co-edited and published the cultural wetland handbook, Te Reo o Te Repo – The Voice of the Wetland, a collaborative project between Manaaki Whenua and Waikato-Tainui.
+The handbook shares processes for facilitating renewed and vibrant connections between whānau and their repo (wetlands), understanding cultural resources, and capturing learnings from on-the-ground case studies of wetland restoration and monitoring using cultural indicators.
+In 2020, Yvonne collaborated with the team at Science Learning Hub to develop Tuihonoa Te Reo o Te Repo, a suite of bilingual digital educational wetland resources available in both te reo Māori and English, drawing extensively from the Te Reo o Te Repo handbook series.
+In 2021, she co-edited the second volume of the wetland handbook series, Te Reo o Te Repo – Kei konei tonu au, which continues to elevate the voices of our repo through the voices of our repo through the stories and knowledge of hāpori Māori across Aotearoa.

-Since 2018, Yvonne is currently undertaking her PhD with the University of Waikato with the support of Manaaki Whenua, which focuses on exploring appropriate communication of mātauranga Māori and Māori-centered collaborative science research for Māori.
+Since 2018, Yvonne has been undertaking her PhD at the University of Waikato with the support of Manaaki Whenua.
+Her doctoral research explores appropriate communication of mātauranga Māori and Māori-centred collaborative science research for Māori.

 Qualifications